 Well, everyone will see them - and nobody minds nowadays.
 Some will completely ignore them and just draw the figure, while others will draw them in fascinating detail and give compliments.

 Where to find work and jobs for life models?
 Art models wanted and life models required ads for vacancies are not frequent, but art schools and colleges, artists' studios, adult education, holiday courses, gallery events, drawing groups, sketch clubs, and even hen parties all offer employment.
-In the UK for life model jobs you could join the Register of Artists' Models (RAM) but that involves an annual charge and may not generate any work, especially outside London.
+In the UK for life model jobs you could join the Register of Artists' Models (RAM) via their own website, but that involves an annual charge and may not generate any work, especially outside London.
 Job ads for hen party models sometimes also appear on Gumtree.com, and even ads for tutors and instructors.
-In the UK life modelling work should not usually pay less than £10 an hour, with RAM recommending about £12 as a reasonable rate for jobs for life models while acknowledging some regional variations.
+In the UK life modelling work should not usually pay less than £10 an hour, with RAM recommending about £14 as a reasonable rate for jobs for life models while acknowledging some regional variations.
 Cornwall offers a good amount of work for life models due to the large number of artists, art courses, and holiday courses in all of Cornwall, not just in Newquay and St Ives, and not to mention naturists.
 But has anyone seen a sign on the beach saying "Life Drawing Models Wanted"?